julianxhokaxhiu/PostEvent/README.md

 ##	Install

-In order to use this library, you can just include the dist file in your browser like this
+In order to use this library, you can just include the [latest release](https://github.com/julianxhokaxhiu/PostEvent/releases) in your browser like this

 ```html
 <!DOCTYPE html>